andela-engmkwalusimbi/react-todo/README.md

 ### Continuous Integration

-By default `npm test` runs the watcher with interactive CLI.
+By default `yarnpkg test` runs the watcher with interactive CLI.
 However, you can force it to run tests once and finish the process by setting an environment variable called `CI`.

-When creating a build of your application with `npm run build` linter warnings are not checked by default.
-Like `npm test`, you can force the build to perform a linter warning check by setting the environment variable `CI`.
+When creating a build of your application with `yarnpkg run build` linter warnings are not checked by default.
+Like `yarnpkg test`, you can force the build to perform a linter warning check by setting the environment variable `CI`.
 If any warnings are encountered then the build fails.

 Popular CI servers already set the environment variable `CI` by default but you can do this yourself too: